kawacukennedy/AgriCredit-Africa/SUPABASE_DEPLOYMENT.md

 4. Paste it into the SQL Editor
 5. Click **Run** (or press Ctrl+Enter)

+#### If You Get RLS Security Warnings

+If Supabase reports RLS (Row Level Security) issues after deployment:

+1. Go to **SQL Editor** → "New query"
+2. Copy and run the content from `fix_rls_security.sql`
+3. This will enable RLS for all tables and add proper security policies

 ### Step 4: Verify Deployment

 After running the schema, you should see: